CristianMascia/AISE_LLM_app/README.md

 ```

-The prompt are generated as follows:
+The prompts are generated as follows:

 ```
     def format_prompt(self, news: str, weather: str, traffic: str) -> str: prompt = dedent(f'''
         <|system|>
-        You are an helpful assistant.<|end|>
+        You are a helpful assistant.<|end|>
         <|user|>
         The following information describes conditions relevant to taxi journeys through a single day in Glasgow, Scotland.